Editors Note: We're giving away our driver recruiting secrets! Check out our free video series to double your hires without spending more on ads:

 You need a consistent stream of qualified drivers applying to work for you.
 You can’t achieve this without effective truck driver recruiting ads.

 Every company, trucking or otherwise, has ads for their business to try and attract new employees.
 What sets a successful ad campaign apart from a regular, middling one is an identity.

 "What sets a successful ad campaign apart from a regular, middling one is an identity."

 So how do you figure out what makes your company special, and then make ads around that?
 Read our 4 steps below to find out.

-You have less than one second to grab a person's attention when they are scrolling through a job site on their phone or computer.
+You have less than one second to grab a person's attention with an advertisement - especially if they're scrolling through Facebook on their phone.
 Visual images are the most effective way to get someone's attention, so you want to find one that defines an important point about your company.
 This has to be both accurate and clear to a prospective driver, or you're defeating the purpose.
 Try to focus on a common area of complaint like not enough home time.

 The main point is to have an identity built around a driver-centric culture and your own unique brand statement.

-Successful recruiting starts with compelling ads that get people's attention and lays everything out quickly and easily.
-So start implementing this process in your recruiting efforts to see better results instead of continuing to recruit like the other guy
+Successful recruiting starts with compelling ads that get people's attention and lay everything out quickly and easily.
+So start implementing this process in your recruiting efforts to see better results and stand out from all the noise on the driver job market.